grafana/tempo/docs/tempo/website/configuration/_index.md

         kafka:

     # Optional.
+    # Configures forwarders that asynchronously replicate ingested traces
+    # to specified endpoints.
+Forwarders work on per-tenant basis, so to
+    # fully enable this feature, overrides configuration must also be updated.
+    #
+    # Note: Forwarders work asynchronously and can fail or decide not to forward
+    # some traces.
+This feature works in a "best-effort" manner.
+    forwarders:

+        # Forwarder name.
+Must be unique within the list of forwarders.
+        # This name can be referenced in the overrides configuration to
+        # enable forwarder for a tenant.
+      - name: <string>

+        # The forwarder backend to use
+        # Should be "otlpgrpc".
+        backend: <string>

+        # otlpgrpc configuration.
+Will be used only if value of backend is "otlpgrpc".
+        otlpgrpc:

+          # List of otlpgrpc compatible endpoints.
+          endpoints: <list of string>
+          tls:

+            # Optional.
+            # Disables TSL if set to true.
+            [insecure: <boolean> | default = false]

+            # Optional.
+            # Path to the TLS certificate.
+This field must be set if insecure = false.
+            [cert_file: <string | default = "">]
+      - (repetition of above...)

+    # Optional.
     # Enable to log every received trace id to help debug ingestion
     # WARNING: Deprecated.
 Use log_received_spans instead.
     [log_received_traces: <boolean> | default = false]